bluehalo/ngx-leaflet-draw/README.md

 When ngIf evaluates to false, the child element is removed from the map, which destroys the control.
 When it evaluates to true, the child element is added to the map, which recreates the control.

+### A Note About Markers
+If you are using Angular CLI or Webpack to package your project, you will need to configure the marker icon as shown in the ```leafletDrawOptions``` example above.
+The issue has to do with how Leaflet handles icon image loading.
+For more details on how to set this up, reference the README from [@asymmetrik/ngx-leaflet](https://github.com/Asymmetrik/ngx-leaflet#a-note-about-markers).

+## Changelog

+#### 3.1.0
+Added the ```leafletDrawReady``` output.
+This output is used to expose the Leaflet Draw Control.

+### 3.0
+Support for Angular 5.
+Also cleaned up some of the functionality related to Angular zone management.
+Added documentation to README on Zone management.

+### 2.0
+Support for Angular 4.

 ## Contribute